 There’s no right or wrong, it’s all about preference.

-Engagement metrics, like blog comments, are seen as a stamp of approval and therefore become something that some bloggers purposely pursue whether justified or not.
+Engagement metrics like blog comments are seen as a seal of approval and have now become something that many bloggers actively pursue.

 Though a metric proved to massage the ego, comments are more than just a token of vanity.
-They become an integral part of your site’s social identity.
+They have now become an integral part of a site’s social identity.

-To help you determine, we’ve compared it with six other WordPress commenting systems.
+To help you decide, we’ve compared it with 5 other WordPress commenting systems.

-From the start, WordPress has made a commenting system an integral part of its design, and for a good reason: allowing comments is the best and easiest way for bloggers to connect with their readers.
+From the start, WordPress has made a commenting system an integral part of its design.
+And for good reason: allowing comments is the best and easiest way for bloggers to connect with their readers.

-Accepting comments on WordPress doesn’t require a plug-in.
+Accepting comments on WordPress doesn’t require a plugin at all.

-Though it is a plain Jane system, The native WordPress commenting system has what it takes to do the job you require.
+Though it is a “plain Jane” system, The native WordPress commenting system has what it takes to get the job done.

-A lot of bloggers use this system because it is configured, pre-activated and like the WordPress core site itself, free of charge.
+A lot of bloggers use this system because it’s preconfigured, pre-activated, and like the WordPress core itself, free of charge.

 Bottom line: it’s ready to use when you are.

-This is what a lot of bloggers new to the web are looking for.
+This is what a lot of bloggers (especially those new to the blogging world) are looking for.

-Readers are only required to leave their name and email address in order to comment.
+Readers are only required to leave their name and email to comment.

 Less hassle for visitors to go through equals more comments for you.

-Keep in mind however, the built-in WordPress commenting system comes with its own set of problems but understandably so, since it has not seen a lot of upgrades in the last decade.
+Keep in mind however that the built-in system does come along with its own set of problems – particularly because it hasn’t seen a lot of upgrades over the years.

 From the makers of WordPress.com, Jetpack offers some of the broadest range of capabilities by far.